nmazour96/sudoku/README.md

 # sudoku
 This is a program that will generate sudoku puzzles and their solutions.

-We are choosing to write code that will generate difficult Sudoku problems.
-We will be using the Numberjack library to assist us.
-We will most likely create a custom class to generate the grid for the game.
-The user doesn’t have to input anything.
-The program will generate a solvable Sudoku problem and its solution.
-It will print lists that are in the form of a Sudoku grid.
-It will also have a check that the problem is solvable before printing it.
+This program will generate difficult, but solvable, Sudoku problems using the Numberjack library.
+Sudoku is a custom class used to create the Sudoku grid as a 9 by 9 Matrix.
+The user does not have to input anything.
+The program will generate a solvable Sudoku problem and prompt the user to print its solution.
+It prints Matrices that are in the form of Sudoku grids.